 Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project.
 The EIS will address: changes to catchment size or characteristics; changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows; scouring and erosion; and the consequent impacts of any subsidence.
-Provide comprehensive predictions of the subsidence of watercourses, taking into account factors such as topographic variations and geological complexities, with a full description of the methodology and including an assessment of the accuracy and precision of the predictions.
-Show the results of the predictions on maps with one-metre contour increments at a scale appropriate for assessment of subsidence impacts.
-Propose detailed mitigation measures for any significant impacts that would result from subsidence under any watercourses.
-Include the management of subsidence of watercourses in the subsidence management plan mentioned in section 4.2.2.3 Subsidence, in accordance with available guidelines as nominated by DERM.
-Include in the outline of the subsidence management plan a timeline for predicted subsidence, location, potential subsidence impacts and any mitigation measures including triggers for managing cracking, and rehabilitation methods.
 Any consequential impacts of changes to water flow or groundwater recharge on ecosystems and wildlife will be addressed in the ecology section of the EIS.
 When flooding levels will be affected, model the afflux and illustrate the predictions with maps.
-Describe and illustrate how mine infrastructure would be protected from flooding, and address the flood protection level of any remaining infrastructure (i.e. dams etc) without the need to maintain levees.
+Describe and illustrate how an operating pit would be protected from flooding, and address the flood protection level of any final void without the need to maintain levees.